As far as answers go, it was vaguely unsatisfying. Beth:

 - The Battlestar Galactica finale reveals exactly what year it is and what's up with the "head people".
 Did we really need to know?
 (On the other hand, it did however leave the nature of Kara Thrace up to viewer interpretation.)

 - Davies also claimed that averting this trope was the reason the Last Great Time War was never shown onscreen, as they felt that no matter how spectacular they made it the war would always seem anticlimactic to at least some fans.
 Successor showrunner Steven Moffat, however, subverted this, with the Time War appearing and playing a major role in the 50th anniversary special "The Day of the Doctor".
-And since the show's budget had increased exponentially by this point, they were actually able to do it justice.
+And since the show's budget had increased exponentially by this point, they were actually able to do it justice - although some fans were still outraged that it mostly focused on Daleks flying about and shooting lasers compared to the Cosmic Horror Story vibe hinted at by Davies's descriptions of the war.

 - Many fans objected to River's revelation that the characteristic TARDIS dematerialisation sound was the result of the Doctor leaving the handbrake on.
 Not only does this make the Doctor look like an idiot (although the idea he doesn't really know how to fly the TARDIS has been established for decades), but it fails to explain why other TARDISes make the same sound.
 Word of God is that River was probably just winding him up.